vincentchu161/spell-vn-number/README.md

 The library also exports several utility functions:

-- `truncateIncorrectZeros(config, numberStr)`: Intelligently formats numbers by:
+- `handleRedundantZeros(config, numberStr)`: Intelligently formats numbers by:
   - Removing excess leading zeros from integral part (always keeping at least one '0')
   - Handling decimal part according to configuration:
-    - When `keepTrailingZero` is false (default): remove trailing zeros
+    - When `keepOneZeroWhenAllZeros` is false (default): removes all trailing zeros from the decimal part and keeps just the decimal point if all decimal digits are zeros
-    - When `keepTrailingZero` is true: preserve all trailing zeros
+    - When `keepOneZeroWhenAllZeros` is true: removes all trailing zeros from the decimal part, but keeps a single '0' after the decimal point when all decimal digits are zeros
   - Examples:
-    - '00.00100' → '0.001' (with default config)
+    - '00123' → '123' (with any config)
-    - '00.00100' → '0.00100' (with keepTrailingZero: true)
+    - '00.00100' → '0.001' (with any config, non-zero decimal digits always have trailing zeros removed)
-    - '000.000' → '0.' (with default config)
+    - '000.000' → '0.' (with default config, when all decimal digits are zeros)
-    - '000.000' → '0.0' (with keepTrailingZero: true)
+    - '000.000' → '0.0' (with keepOneZeroWhenAllZeros: true, keeps one zero after decimal point when all are zeros)
+    - '123.0000' → '123.' (with default config)
+    - '123.0000' → '123.0' (with keepOneZeroWhenAllZeros: true)

+- `cleanInputNumber(input, config)`: Validates, normalizes and cleans number inputs with extensive format support:
+  - **Input types supported**:
+    - Numbers: Regular JavaScript numbers including integers, decimals and scientific notation
+    - Strings: Number strings with or without decimal points, commas, or spaces
+    - BigInt: For handling very large integers beyond JavaScript's Number.MAX_SAFE_INTEGER
+  - **Format handling**:
+    - Scientific notation: Converts to standard decimal notation (e.g., 1.23e5 → '123000')
+    - Thousands separators: Automatically removes thousands separators (e.g., '1,234,567' → '1234567')
+    - Alternative minus signs: Normalizes Unicode dashes (en dash, em dash) to standard hyphen-minus
+    - Whitespace removal: Automatically removes spaces and non-breaking spaces
+  - **Configuration options**:
-- `trimLeft(str, char)`: Removes leading character (default: '0')
+    - `thousandSign`: Custom thousands separator character (default: ',')
-- `trimRight(str, char)`: Removes trailing character (default: '0')
+    - `decimalPoint`: Custom decimal point character (default: '.')
-- `validateNumber(input)`: Validates and normalizes a number input
+  - **Error handling**:
+    - Throws InvalidFormatError for null, undefined, NaN, Infinity
+    - Throws InvalidNumberError for strings that don't represent valid numbers
+  - **Browser compatibility**:
+    - Works in all modern browsers
+    - Compatible with older browsers including IE11

 ## Error Handling